Nov 242012

 Another interesting example of an unusual place name (following on from an earlier post about unusual place names) is the name “La Curva de la Gringa”, the American woman’s curve.

 La Curva de la Gringa is the name of a 90-degree bend near Jungapeo, west of Zitácuaro in the state of Michoacán.
 Literally translated as “the American woman’s curve”, how did this name come about?
 The first thing to remember is that all names on maps have to come from somewhere.
-Detailed maps of Mexico, including the 1:50,000 series, rely initially on aerial or satellite imagery, followed by some checking on the ground.
-Given the expense, ground checking is often relatively limited.
-However, the on-the-ground surveyors are responsible for adding names to the maps.
+Detailed maps of Mexico, including the 1:50,000 series, relied initially on aerial (later satellite) imagery, followed by some checking on the ground.
+Given the expense, ground checking was often relatively limited.
+However, the on-the-ground surveyors were responsible for adding names to the maps.

 La Curva de la Gringa, Michoacán (on Mexico's 1:50,000 topographic map)